OWASP/www-policy/operational/events.md

 {% include draft-notice.html %}

+# Classes of Events

+OWASP Events are grouped into three classes: (1) Global, (2) Regional, and (3) Local.
+Many of the Event policies below apply to all events regardless of class and differences are noted below.
+At the discretion of the Executive Director, or their designatee, generally the definition of these classes are:
+1. Global: Staff managed events that include training, conference, and an exhibition hosted over a 4-5 day program.
+Financially supported by Sponsors and Attendee registration fees.
+Program Teams are constituted to guide and select conference program including keynotes, speakers, and trainers.
+2. Regional.
+OWASP local chapter managed events hosted over a 1-5 day program includes a conference and also may include  trainings and an exhibition hosted over a 4-5 day program.
+Supported by Sponsors and Attendee registration fees.
+3. Local.
+OWASP local chapter managed events that typically only include presentations and may be hosted with a coordinating third party non-profit organization.

+# General Policies

+## Event Teams
+Events shall be organized, managed, and led by an Event Team.
+Global Events are organized by a per event [Progam Team](/www-policy/operational/program-team) and are selected through a competitive application process.
+Regional and Local Events may organize their team at their discretion; however it is a requirement that Event Team members also be OWASP Members.
+Leaders of these Teams should strive to involve both longtime and new members of the OWASP Community.
+Events should be transparent of who is on its Event Team.
+Members of Event Teams will be not compensated for their volunteer work but shall receive a conference pass for the event organized.

+## Content
+Events offer unique opportunities for potential speakers to share their views with AppSec leaders in the OWASP Community.
+Where possible organizing teams should source content through a blind review process to ensure the highest integrity and objectivity in its selection.
+All calls for papers, training, and registration must be open and promoted to the public.

+Generally the Community is more receptive to new talks, not ones presented at previous conferences.
+It is the discretion of the Event Team on the archival of talks following their conference.
+Content will be shared with the community when possible.
+OWASP will not incur additional expenses such as web casting, third party hosting sites, or video recording in order to make the content available to those that were not in attendance.

-## Safe and Fun Networking
+## Keynote, Speaker and Training Agreements
-All OWASP events must be conducted in a manner consistent with the OWASP Mission, Principles and [Code of Conduct](/www-policy/operational/code-of-conduct).
-To ensure a safe, consistent learning and networking experience, OWASP events shall conform to the [Conference & Event Attendee Policy](/www-policy/operational/conferences-events) and in particular its Anti-Harrassment provisions.
-Additionally, organizers are required to follow the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure GDPR compliance.

-## Speaker/Trainer policy

-Training providers and Speakers for both Global AppSec and Regional Events are required to sign and adhere to the terms of the [speaker/trainer agreement](/www-policy/legal/speaker-agreement).
+Presenters at OWASP Events are required to sign and adhere to the terms of the [speaker/trainer agreement](/www-policy/legal/speaker-agreement).
 An online version can be provided to Regional Event Teams upon request.
-Failure by Trainers or speakers to execute this agreement within seven days of the event are minimally grounds for cancellation.
-While the complete terms are included in the agreement it should be highlightes that:
+Failure by presenters to execute this agreement within seven days of the event result in their session being cancellation.
+While the complete terms are included in the agreement it should be highlighted that:
 - Speakers do not any receive compensation for their participation
-- Travel expenses are not reimburseable for Speakers or Trainers
+- Travel expenses are not reimbursable for Speakers or Trainers

-## Global AppSec Events
+## Marketing

-### Budget/Financials

-Budgets will be developed based on the proposals received by both vendor and venue proposals and will be presented to the Board of Directors for its approval no later than 16 months prior to the start of the conference.
-Once approved, the Executive Director, or their designatee, may execute instruments that contractually and financially obligate the OWASP Foundation to execute the event.

-Local host chapters for internal accounting practices may share in Global AppSec event net profits up to 10% based on chapter participation.
-In the case of multiple host chapters, the host chapters will be responsible for determining the division before the event.
-Net profit sharing can be achieved by completing the following:

-- Recruiting and supervising local volunteers
-- Participating in the CfT/CfP Review Process
-- Successfully marketing the Global AppSec in the local area (to be tracked by discount code)
+Event Teams are responsible for the majority of marketing activities promoting their event.
+Additionally the Team is responsible for ensuring event website content is current and when requested, must provide administrative access to OWASP staff.
+Event Team Leaders will provide content for the ticketing/registration site no later than 15 days prior to registration launch date.

+The Foundation will provide social media and email support where possible.

-### Site Selection/Venue
+## Site Selection/Venue

-Cities and venues will be selected through an RFP process.
+Cities and venues for OWASP Events shall be selected through an Request for Proposal (RFP) process.
 Criteria for selection will include but will not be limited to:
 - Accessibility
 - Local community/security community presence
 - Venue availability
 - Value for attendees

-### Vendors
+## Vendors

-All vendors will be selected through the RFP process.
+All vendors shall be selected through the Request for Proposal (RFP) process.
 Vendors will be selected based on the value they are able to provide to the conference.

-### Content

-Content will be created be sources and selected by the Program Team in accordance with the [Program Teams Charter](https://www.globalappsec.org/forms/team_application).
-OWASP Staff will be responsible for keynote speakers and non-programmatic content.

-Content will be shared with the community when possible.
-OWASP will not incur additional expenses such as web casting, third party hosting sites, or video recording in order to make the content available to those that were not in attendance.

-### Event Volunteers

-How sourced and what do they get?

-***

-## Regional Event Policy
+## Budgets

-General Process and Highlights

-- Event Teams must [apply](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/19) and be approved to host an OWASP Branded Regional/Local Event
-- An Event Budget must be provided as part of the application process
-- If selected the Event Team must acknowledge receipt of and their agreement with these policies
-- OWASP Foundation staff and local volunteers collaborate to host a successful event
-- Contracts along with finanical obligations and revenue must be managed by the OWASP Foundation
-- OWASP Events must provide a safe, and supportive environment for all attendees

-All OWASP Events must be approved by OWASP Foundation Staff by submitting an event description and comprehensive budget via a process designated by the Executive Director.
-Regional events may not take place within 30 days of a Global AppSec Event.
-Regional events must be conducted in a manner consistent with the OWASP Mission, Principles and [Code of Conduct](/www-policy/operational/code-of-conduct).
-All regional organizers are required to follow the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure GDPR compliance.

-Applications to host Regional Events will be evaluated on the following:
-- Previous experience organizing a Regional Event
-- Historical experiences cooperating with Foundation staff
-- Budget forecasts (balance, not profitability)
-- Community outreach potential

-### Budget/Financials

-Each application must also include a complete budget.
-Budgets must be reviewed and approved by the Executive Director.
+Budgets for all events will be developed based on vendor and venue proposals along with forecasted revenue.
+Global Event budgets shall be presented to the Board of Directors for its approval no later than 16 months prior to the start of the conference.
+Regional and Local Events must submit their budget as part of the Event Application Process.
+Once approved by the Executive Director, or their designatee, they will be the sole executor of instruments that contractually and financially obligate the OWASP Foundation to execute events.

 Budget categories will minimally include:

 ```
 Income